quentncom/quentn-wp/readme.txt

 4. Integration Elementor PRO forms with Quentn

 == Changelog ==

+= 1.2.12 =
+* Fix: Fixed access links count for list of restricted pages.

 = 1.2.11 =
 * Fix: Fixed pagination and screen options for list of restricted pages and access overview.